Get our FREE VBA eBook of the 30 most useful Excel VBA macros.

-Visual Basic gives us access to parts of the Windows environment; therefore, there are lots of file-based activities we can achieve with VBA.
-One of these is to use VBA to copy a file.
+VBA in Excel gives us access to parts of the Windows environment.
+Therefore, there are many file-based activities we can achieve with VBA Macrs in Excel.
+One common method is using VBA to copy files from one folder to another.

 In this post, we use the basic FileCopy method.
 For more advanced options, we can use the File Systems Options.

-The example below copies Example File.xlsx from C:\Users\marks\Documents\ to C:\Users\marks\Documents\Test\.
+The example below copies Example File.xlsx from the C:\Users\marks\Documents\ folder to the C:\Users\marks\Documents\Test\ folder.

 Sub VBACopyFile()